-St Agatha's school uses the PB4L framework, the Friendology program and the Australian Education Authorities resource Bullying NoWay! to assist our students, staff and school community to understand, teach, prevent and respond to bullying and harassment.
+Our school uses the PB4L framework and the Australian Education Authorities resource Bullying NoWay! to assist our students, staff and school community to understand, teach, prevent and respond to bullying and harassment.

 Understanding Bullying and Harassment

 The school has a four-phased approach to bullying that involves prevention, early intervention, intervention and consequences.
 It is believed that by focusing efforts on the first two phases there should be reduced risk of having major issues of bullying resulting in intervention and consequences in the school.